What the flock knows that the birds do not: exploring the emergence of joint agency in multi-agent active inference: Sensing and escaping predators in the flock

 Figure~\ref{fig:predator} shows the results of 500 simulations, each lasting 60 time steps, in which the predator appears at random positions.
 We excluded from the analysis and the plots 32 simulations where the agents' 'stress' state, induced by the first predator, had not fully returned to baseline before the arrival of the second predator.
 Figure~\ref{fig:predator}A displays four configurations, before and after the predator appears at time steps 5 and 35, in one representative simulation.
 It permits visually appreciating that the birds are more organized before the second appearance of the predator and that in both cases, the predator 'destablizes' the system.

-Figure~\ref{fig:predator}B shows the energy of the system, defined as in the vector Potts model with four states and Moore neighborhood \citep{wu1982potts}, which characterizes the average degree of alignment among the birds (and thus approximates the size or coherence of the flock).
+Figure~\ref{fig:predator}B shows the energy of the system, defined as in the vector Potts model with four states and Moore neighborhood (see Equation~\ref{eq: Potts Hamiltonian} in~\ref{appendix: GM for flocking}) \citep{wu1982potts}, which characterizes the average degree of alignment among the birds (and thus approximates the size or coherence of the flock).
 When the predator appears at an early stage (red dotted line), the energy continues to increase briefly before decreasing, indicating that disorganization occurs with some delay.
 In contrast, when the predator appears later (blue dotted line), the energy is initially much higher due to the presence of an already well-formed flock; here, the decrease in energy occurs more rapidly, reflecting a faster predator-induced destabilization.

-Figure~\ref{fig:predator}C shows the dynamics of the ``stress'' state across birds, which—as expected—increase sharply when the predator appears and then gradually decline.
+Figure~\ref{fig:predator}C shows the dynamics of the \textit{grand mean} (i.e., the mean over the simulations of means over birds) of the ``stress'' states (introduced in~\ref{appendix: GM for flocking}) across birds, which—as expected—increase sharply when the predator appears and then gradually decline.
 This pattern is expected, since the stress propagation is designed to be independent of the agents' current states.

 Summing up, this simulation illustrates that predator-induced destabilization occurs faster the second time the predator appears, when a larger flock is present.
 This occurs despite the propagation mechanism of the ``stress'' state being identical in both cases (Figure~\ref{fig:predator}C).
 The faster response of the flock may indicate more efficient information propagation within the collective, a hypothesis we investigate in the next analysis.